 Research, research, research…

-Google wedding photographers that have worked in your chosen venue or in your town.
+Google wedding photographers who have worked in your chosen venue or your town.
 Look at their style and how they work with poor light.

 Does it resonate with you?

 Read their reviews and note what other couples have valued about their service.